 Languages: German, English, some French and Spanish.

-Akim is a strategic thinker coming from France who approaches work with responsibility and drive by centering the power within the communities.
-Being active in the trans and anti-racist movement, Akim brings clear analysis of structures and power with the knowledge to support TGEU towards intersectional practices.
-Akim is dedicated to strengthen and empower the trans communities, with a focus on trans black and people of colour, by building alliances and shaping projects.
+Akim is a strategic thinker from France who approaches work with responsibility and drive, centering the power within the communities.
+Being active in the trans and anti-racist movement, Akim brings clear analysis of structures and power with the knowledge to support TGEU towards better intersectional practices.
+Akim is dedicated to strengthen and empower trans communities by building alliances and shaping projects, with a focus on trans black and people of colour.

 Languages: French, English